-Preheat the oven to 350 degrees F. Arrange to potatoes in a single layer in a baking dish and put it in the center of the oven.
+Preheat the oven to 350 degrees F. Arrange the potatoes in a single layer in a baking dish and put it in the center of the oven.
 Bake for about 50 minutes.

 Meanwhile, in a food processor (or blender), combine the parsley and basil leaves.
 Season with salt and white pepper, to taste.
 Add the water and blend.
 With the motor running, pour 1/2 cup of the olive oil through the top in a slow, steady stream.
 This doesnt need to be a smooth puree.
 It should be a little rustic and chunky.
 Taste for seasoning and add pinch of sugar.
 Pulse to combine and set aside.